aftermath2/hydrus/README.md

 To select the best candidates to open a channel to, Hydrus takes several factors into consideration:

-- **Capacity**: Node capacity.
+- **Capacity**: Node total capacity.
-- **Channels**: Node active channels, disabled ones are not taken into account.
 - **Centrality**: Network centrality heuristics (see [docs/centrality.md](docs/centrality.md)).
+- **Channels**: Node number of active channels and their age, disabled ones are not taken into account.
 - **Routing policies**: The node's channels fees and HTLC ranges.
 - **Connectivity**: Whether the node is available on both clearnet and tor and the time to reach it.
 - **Features**: Supported features.
 - **Closed channels**: Nodes we have recently closed a channel with will be discarded.

-The algorithm will avoid opening channels to nodes that are already connected to the host or nodes that recently closed channels we had with them.
+The algorithm will avoid opening channels to nodes that are already connected to the host or nodes that recently closed channels the host had with them.

 #### Weighted heuristics